 Reynold's, also named one of the nation’s top 10 animal defenders by the Animal Legal Defense Fund, is the keynote speaker this May in Atlanta GA at the Animal Cruelty Conference held by The Association of Prosecuting Attorneys, a national group.
 He advises his prosecuting team to use forfeiture statues to permanently remove pet and other animals from people who hurt them.
 The unit has been successful in handing down indictments of felony animal cruelty cases, reports Bill Hendricks with the AJC, Atlanta's number one news source.

 "Most people erroneously think because they own their animals, they can treat them as they please, including cruelly," says Sherwin Figueroa, Vice President of the State Bar of Georgia's Animal Law Section.
 She points out that research indicates that people who neglect or are cruel to animals are more likely to abuse children.

 The Georgia Legislature recently strengthened the state’s animal cruelty laws.
 "We are getting serious about cruelty to animals,” says Assistant District Attorney Theresa Schiefer.
 "We are on the forefront, having a unit like we do.
 We have seen an uptick in cases of malnourishment.”

-The lesson, said Cobb police Lt.
-Cheryl Shepard, is that “if you are going to live in Cobb County, you are going to treat your animals in a manner the law dictates and if not, we’re going to take a tough stance.”
+The lesson, says Cobb County police Lt.
+Cheryl Shepard, is “if you are going to live in Cobb County GA, you are going to treat animals in a manner that the law dictates, and if not we’re going to take a tough stance.”

 This article originally published in the AJC written by Bill Hendricks dated April 15 2014.